 While some people may use the terms “thrift shop” and “consignment shop” interchangeably, they are in fact very different beasts.

 Consignment shops are for-profit businesses which specialize in reselling items.
 Many of the most popular consignment shops specialize in reselling fashion, such as clothing, shoes, jewelry, and more.
-That being said, consignment shops can operate in a variety of niches, such as furniture, kitchen appliances, etc.
+Other consignment shops can operate in a variety of niches, such as furniture or home furnishings.

 Consignment shops typically operate in one of two ways: Either they purchase an item from a seller and then resell it themselves at a markup, or they accept an item for consignment and then pay the original seller a percentage of the sales price if and when the item sells.

 While consignment shops are for-profit businesses, thrift shops are typically non-profit organizations run by charities.
 Instead of purchasing items from sellers to then resell, thrift shops are dependent on donations, which they then sell on to consumers.
 Any profit made from these sales is used to fund operations of the charity, and also to support the general mission of the underlying charity.
 Due to this, consignment shops will typically carry higher quality or “nicer” items than thrift shops will.

 If you have an item such as old clothing that you no longer want, but don’t want to sell, either a thrift shop or consignment shop can be a good option.
 If you believe that your item still has value and that someone would be willing to pay you for it, such as designer clothing or handbags, then your best bet will be to approach a consignment shop first.
 If the item is less valuable or a consignment shop has already turned you down, then a thrift shop will likely be willing to accept it as a donation, which will be better than the item ending up in a landfill.